oldambtster/INT64-Slothcoin-old/README.md

 	100000 ..
 199999   100K *      250000 =	25.000.000.000
 	200000 ..
 299999   100K *      125000	=	12.500.000.000

-Here rewards needed to be changed.
-Or else it would go way over the MAX_COIN(int64)
+Here rewards change.
+So it will stay within MAX_COIN(int64) limits.

         300000 ..
 300099    100 *     1000000 =	   100.000.000
         300100 ..
 300299    200 *      500000	=	   100.000.000